-I guess we've all driven through the country side, and seen the mounds of adorning dilapidated mobile homes, so often used in those tastefully painted tractor tires.
+I guess we've all driven through the countryside, and seen the mounds of prickly pear cactus adorning dilapidated mobile homes, so often used in those tastefully painted tractor tires.
 We've seen them so much, in fact, that they have just become a part of the southeastern landscape.
 Occasionally, they are complimented by the typical green yucca, but that's about as close as the southwest gardening culture gets to the southeast.

 I always figured if this one ubiquitous cacti would grow outdoors in the south, there must be other more exotic cacti that would fare equally as well.
 We began to search out seed sources and plant sources, of which there are several that specialize in hardy cacti.
 Before long, we had created a garden that would make our southwest friends proud.

 Granted, there must be a little antisocial tendency in anyone who would actually grow hardy cacti, either that or an affliction for pain.
 Cacti are indeed a curiosity, with their enlarged leaves called pads, composed of mostly water, and an uncanny ability to thrive in the hottest, driest, and most adverse of conditions.

 While there are some truly spectacular cacti plants, just like orchids, the beauty is in the flowers.
 Yes folks, cacti actually have flowers, and not those artificial ones that the discount stores stick in the pads to sell you something with color.

 The reason that more folks have not tried winter hardy cacti in the southeast is our wet winters.
 In the southwest, they will often have no rainfall from early fall until spring.
 Cacti are much hardier when they remain dry.
 While some of the Opuntia don't seem to mind the winter precipitation, many of the other genera of cacti must be sheltered from the winter moisture.

 Opuntia imbricata - The Cholla Cacti